mikeumus/eloquent-javascript-with-mikeumus/values,_chapter_1.md

 The && operator works similarly, but the other way around.
 When the value to its left is something that converts to false, it returns that value, and otherwise it returns the value on its right.

 Another important property of these two operators is that the expression to their right is evaluated only when necessary.
 In the case of `true || X`, no matter what X is—even if it’s an expression that does something *terrible*—the result will be true, and X is never evaluated.
-The same goes for `false && X`, which is false and will ignore X. This is called *short-circuit evaluation*.
+The same goes for false && X, which is false and will ignore X. This is called *short-circuit evaluation*.

 The conditional operator works in a similar way.
 The first expression is always evaluated, but the second or third value, the one that is not picked, is not.